Russia attacks Ukraine; peace in Europe 'shattered'

 Other governments did not immediately corroborate or confirm the claims.

-The plant was the site of the world’s worst nuclear accident when a nuclear reactor exploded in April 1986, spewing radioactive waste across Europe.
+The plant was the site of the world’s worst nuclear accident when a nuclear reactor exploded in 1986, spewing a radioactive cloud across Europe.
 The plant lies 130 kilometers (80 miles) north of the capital of Kyiv.

 After weeks of denying plans to invade, Putin launched the operation on a country the size of Texas that has increasingly tilted toward the democratic West and away from Moscow's sway.
 The autocratic leader made clear earlier this week that he sees no reason for Ukraine to exist, raising fears of possible broader conflict in the vast space that the Soviet Union once ruled.
 Putin denied plans to occupy Ukraine, but his ultimate goals remain hazy.

-Ukrainians who had long braced for the prospect of an assault were urged to shelter in place and not to panic despite the dire warnings.
+Ukrainians who had long braced for the prospect of an assault were urged to shelter in place and not to panic.

-“We are facing a war and horror.
-What could be worse?”
-64-year-old Liudmila Gireyeva said in Kyiv.
-She planned to flee the city and try to eventually get to Poland to join her daughter.
-Putin “will be damned by history, and Ukrainians are damning him.”
+“Until the very last moment, I didn’t believe it would happen.
+I just pushed away these thoughts," said a terrified Anna Dovnya in Kyiv, watching soldiers and police remove shrapnel from an exploded shell.
+“We have lost all faith."

 With social media amplifying a torrent of military claims and counter-claims, it was difficult to determine exactly what was happening on the ground.